Categories

 So it would appear that the calling of the children of God, here referred to as the chosen ones will cease when they are finally gathered together at Christ’s return.

-But according to the Watchtower society, this calling of the children of God has already come to an end.
-Their belief as to when this happened has been adjusted over the years:
+But at one time the Watchtower society taught that this calling of the children of God had already come to an end:

+When does the calling of Christians to a heavenly hope cease?
 The Bible does not reveal a precise answer to that question.
-We do know that the anointing of Jesus’ disciples with a view to their heavenly inheritance began in 33 C.E.
-(Acts 2:1-4) We also know that after the death of the apostles, genuine anointed Christian “wheat” came to “grow together” with counterfeit Christians, “weeds.”
-(Matthew 13:24-30) Then, starting in the late 1800’s, anointed Christians were again prominently active.
-In 1919 “the harvest of the earth,” including the gathering of the final ones of the anointed, began to be reaped.—Revelation 14:15, 16.
-(The Watchtower May 1, 2007 pgs.
-30-31)
+We do know that the anointing of Jesus’ disciples with a view to their heavenly inheritance began in 33 C.E. [(Acts 2:1-4)] We also know that after the death of the apostles, genuine anointed Christian “wheat” came to “grow together” with counterfeit Christians, “weeds.” [(Matthew 13:24-30)] Then, starting in the late 1800’s, anointed Christians were again prominently active.
+In 1919 “the harvest of the earth,” including the gathering of the final ones of the anointed, began to be reaped.—[Revelation 14:15, 16].
+(The Watchtower May 1, 2007 pages 30 – 31)

 Wait a minute.
 Christians were again prominently active in the late 1800’s?Are we to understand that for the past 2,000 years anointed Christians were inactive?
 How does that harmonize with Jesus words?